Data as a Service

 The platform makes all database tables and their metadata available as an SDK toolkit for use inside a serverless function.

-An example API to save an object is shown below (for Java)
+An example API to retrieve an object is shown below (for Java, Python).
+These APIs are available under the java-class/ python-class DSApi.

 parameters: